SomeshRao007/GitOps-Pipeline-with-Argo-CD-in-Kubernetes/README.md

 ### volla!

-Now let's make some changes in docker image.
+Now let's make some changes in the docker image.

-I will make changes in website landing page and update that image with a new tag in ECR.
+I will make changes in the website landing page and update the image with a "**new**" tag in ECR.

 **Pushing code ECR**